iamavnish/data-lake/README.md

-# data-lake
+# Data Lake with AWS S3, Glue and Athena

-Data Lake with AWS S3, Glue and Athena
+## Overview